VMI Q1 2026 Earnings Call Summary | Stock Taper

 3. Forward Guidance and Outlook

-• 2026 EPS Guidance: Increased to a range of $21.50 to $23.50, reflecting a projected 4.8% growth in revenue and 17.9% growth in adjusted EPS.
+• 2026 EPS Guidance: Increased to a range of $21.50 to $23.50, reflecting a projected 4.8% revenue growth and a 17.9% growth in adjusted EPS.

-• Sales Projections: Net sales expected to be between $4.2 billion to $4.4 billion, with infrastructure sales projected at $3.3 billion to $3.45 billion, while agriculture sales are anticipated to decline to $0.9 billion to $0.95 billion.
+• Sales Projections: Net sales expected between $4.2 billion to $4.4 billion, with infrastructure sales projected at $3.3 billion to $3.45 billion, while agriculture sales are anticipated to decline to $0.9 billion to $0.95 billion.

 4. Bad News, Challenges, or Points of Concern